 What to do when

-Scholarships: Incoming freshmen apply for scholarships
+Scholarships: Incoming students apply for scholarships

 Scholarships: Transfer students apply for scholarships

-February 1 is the application deadline for the College of Architecture, Planning and Design; priority deadline for the wildlife and outdoor enterprise management program in the College of Agriculture; and priority application deadline for the interior design and athletic training education programs in the College of Human Ecology.
+Feb.
+1 is the application deadline for the College of Architecture, Planning and Design; priority deadline for the wildlife and outdoor enterprise management program in the College of Agriculture; and priority application deadline for the interior design and athletic training education programs in the College of Human Ecology.